 - All general deer and elk permits must be obtained through the permit drawing. - A SEPARATE and complete application package for deer and elk permits must be submitted.
-A complete package includes a properly completed application, the permit fee and application fee. - The application may found on page 46 of these regulations.
-Photocopies are acceptable.
-Additional applications may also be obtained at the WEMP office. - Application deadline is Tuesday, July 31, 2018 at 5 p.m.
-(MST) Applications and payments must be received by the deadline in order to be entered in the drawing.
+A complete package includes a properly completed application, the permit fee and application fee. - Applications may be obtained at the WEMP office or requested by email. - Applications and payments must be received by the deadline in order to be entered in the drawing.
 Postmarks will not be accepted. - NO CASH will be accepted. - ONLY checks or money orders will be accepted as payment.
 Checks and money orders used for payment of permit fees will be deposited at the end of the business week (Friday).
 Make checks and money orders payable to: The Hopi Tribe - A \$25.00 fee will be imposed on all returned checks. - Applications will be accepted prior to the deadline.
-Applications and payment can be mailed to:
+Applications and payment can be mailed or hand delivered to:

+Hopi Department of Natural Resources

-Hopi Wildlife & Ecosystems Management Program
+Wildlife & Ecosystems Management Program

+Honahni Building- Hopi Tribal Complex

 Attn: Hopi Hunt Drawing

 PO BOX 123

 Kykotsmovi, AZ 86039